s-20/unnamed/Skills.md

 When you pull a Skill for a check that falls within the Specialty, the successes for those dice are doubled.

 A character can only have one Specialty per skill.
-Specialties are purchased with [Adjustment Points](AdjustmentPoints.md) at a rate of 2 each.
+Specialties are purchased with [Advancements](Advancement.md).
+During character creation, the character can take up to 2 Specialties in place of 2 skills.

 ## Skill List